 Call the doctor if:

-- Your child's symptoms do not improve or if they become worse, even when he is taking the
+- Symptoms do not improve or if they worsen, even when your child is taking the

-- The medicine makes your child very drowsy (sleepy) or more active than usual.
+- The medicine makes your child drowsy (sleepy) or more active than usual.

-- If the nose drainage is more frequent, thick or becomes yellow or greenish in color.
-(This could mean a sinus infection.)
+- If the nose drainage is thick or becomes yellow or greenish in color.
+This is not typical

 of allergic rhinitis.
 Your child might have a viral “cold” or an infection that might need to be treated.

 - Your child has a fever.

 HH-I-88 1/88, Revised 11/17 Copyright 1988 Nationwide Children’s Hospital